neos/neos-development-collection/Neos.Neos/Documentation/References/NodeTypeDefinition.rst

       ``editorOptions``
         This section controls the text formatting options the user has available for this property.

-        **Note**: When using `inline.editorOptions` anything defined under the legacy `aloha` key for a property is ignored.
-Keep this in mind when using supertypes and mixins.

         ``placeholder``
           A text that is shown when the field is empty.
 Supports i18n.